-Female genital mutilation (FGM) - NHS Digital collects data on FGM within the NHS in England on behalf of the Department of Health (DH).
+Individual GP Level Data (IGPLD) - A national monitoring system to enable NHS Digital to provide GPs with clinical information on the care provision for their patients.
+The data extracted includes the NHS number.
+IGPLD is a mandatory data extraction under 259 of the Health and Social Care Act 2012, this means that we are compelled by law to share your data FGM) - NHS Digital collects data on FGM within the NHS in England on behalf of the Department of Health (DH).
 Data collected is used to produce information that helps improve NHS and local authorities to improve on how they support women and girls who have had or, who are at risk of FGM.
 FGM Enhanced Dataset is a mandatory data extraction under section 259 of the Health and Social Care Act 2012, this means that we are compelled by law to share your data when required.
 Your electronic GP record is the source of information that is shared.

-Data Retention Period

-All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care

-Related Legislation:

-S259 of the Health and Social Care Act 2012

-The processing is necessary for compliance with a legal and professional obligation to which we are subject therefore, you do not have the right to object to the processing of your personal information.
+Data Retention Period All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care DPA Section 10 (1) (c) - processing is necessary for health and social care purposes; In accordance with DPA Schedule 1, Part 1, (2) - health or social care purposes means the purposes of preventive or occupational medicine; medical diagnosis; the provision of health care or treatment; the provision of social care, or the management of health care systems or services or social care systems or services.
+Related Legislation: S259 of the Health and Social Care Act 2012 The processing is necessary for compliance with a legal and professional obligation to which we are subject therefore, you do not have the right to object to the processing of your personal information.
+NHS England NHS England is responsible for securing, planning, designing and paying for Primary Care & Specialised NHS services not otherwise funded by Clinical The processing of personal data is permitted under the following UK GDPR "condition":

-NHS England

-NHS England is responsible for securing, planning, designing and paying for Primary Care & Specialised NHS services not otherwise funded by Clinical Commissioning Groups (CCGs) This includes planned and emergency hospital care, mental health, rehabilitation, community and primary medical care (GP) services.

-We may often share personal information with NHS England potentially for safeguarding concerns that need escalating beyond our borough.

-The processing is necessary for compliance with a legal and professional obligation to which we are subject

-The processing of personal data is permitted under the following UK GDPR "condition":

-- GDPR Article 6(1) (c) processing is necessary for compliance with a legal obligation. - GDPR Article 6(1) (e) processing is necessary for the performance of a task carried out in the public interest.

-The processing of special categories of personal data is permitted under the following UK GDPR "condition", and DPA "provision":